We're still OPEN and here to help you!

-UPDATE 05 AUGUST: We are still open during the latest Covid-19 STAGE 4 lockdown, with all existing Covid-19 measures in place.
+UPDATE 5 AUGUST 2021: We are still open during the latest Covid-19 Snap 7-Day Lockdown, with all existing Covid-19 measures in place.
 Clients are asked to call from the car when they arrive.
-Our friendly staff will bring your pet into the clinic when ready.
-Clients are asked to stay in their car and consult with the vet over the phone.
+Our friendly staff will then call you when ready.
+One person can come into the clinic for the appointment.
 There are currently no restrictions to distance traveling for veterinary care.
 Stay updated on our Facebook page.

 We have lifted our health and hygiene standards even higher to keep our team and clients safe, together with other precautionary measures:

 - Disinfecting public areas and toilets including handles, chair surfaces, reception bench area and front door regularly throughout the day

 - Placing hand sanitisers on our reception area and consultation rooms for clients to use when entering the clinic

 - After each consultation, the consultation room and equipment is thoroughly cleaned with F10 veterinary disinfectant which kill viruses